AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
 Invalid or missing details are provided.
     * 1b1.
 TAbs informs the TA of the invalid input.

       Use case resumes from step 1.

+**Use case: UC6 - Find specific tutorials in TAbs**

+**MSS**

+1. TA requests to search for tutorials.
+2. TAbs finds tutorials which match the given specifications.
+3. TAbs displays the updated list of tutorials.
+4. TAbs informs the TA of how many tutorials match the given specification
+5. TAbs displays the updated filtered list of tutorials.

+   Use case ends.

+**Extensions**

+* 1a.
+Invalid or missing details are provided.
+    * 1b1.
+TAbs informs the TA of the invalid input.

+      Use case resumes from step 1.